Supplying the South West

 Different classifications in Spotlight on Spend

-Historic annual spend analysis (used in Spotlight on Spend) is based on the national trade classifications scheme to indentify a suppliers’ core business whereas the monthly in-year spend is categorised by local cost codes within the council’s financial ledger system.
+Historic annual spend analysis (used in Spotlight on Spend) is based on the national trade classifications scheme to identify a suppliers’ core business whereas the monthly in-year spend is categorised by local cost codes within the council’s financial ledger system.

 Payments made to Pizza Hut, Off Licences, Exeter Golf Club, Sainsbury’s, Cross Channel Ferries and others